Letters From Swaziland

 ca. 20 March 1971

-At this moment I’m perched up on top of the fortress looking out toward the coast and the Taurus Mts.
+At this moment I’m perched up on top of the fortress looking out toward the coast and the Taurus Mountains.
 I’m staying in a small hotel (extreme left on the river in photo).

-It was in this river that the famous Holy Roman Emperor Fredrick “Barbarossa” drowned while bathing.
+It was in the river here that the famous Holy Roman Emperor Fredrick “Barbarossa” drowned while bathing.

 Money goes a very long way in Turkey and life is very comfortable for a dollar fifty or two dollars a day.
 The coast here is the most beautiful I’ve ever seen and is strewn with ruins from one end to the other.